Oklahoma State 69, Texas 58

-Oklahoma State 69, No. 10 Texas 58: Phil Forte III had 20 points to lead the Cowboys past the visiting Longhorns.
+Oklahoma State 69, No. 10 Texas 58: Phil Forte III had 20 points to lead the Cowboys past the visiting Longhorns in Big 12 play.

 Le‘Bryan Nash also had 20 points for Oklahoma State (12-3, 2-1), which went 6-of-9 from 3-point range in the second half.
 Anthony Hickey Jr. added 10 points, nine rebounds and seven assists while Forte hit 4-of-6 3s on his way to his fourth straight 20-point performance.

-Myles Turner had 18 points - going 4-of-4 from 3-point range - and five blocks for Texas (12-4, 1-2 Big 12).
+Myles Turner had 18 points - going 4-of-4 from 3-point range - and five blocks for Texas (12-4, 1-2).
 Demarcus Holland added 12 points and Isaiah Taylor had 11 points and four assists.

 GAME NOTEBOOK: Texas blocked seven shots in the first half and finished with 12, recording at least seven for the 12th time this season. ...
 Texas F Jonathan Holmes, who entered the game averaging 12.1 points, was held scoreless and is 2-for-19 from the floor during the past two games. ...
 Nash scored the Cowboys’ first eight points of the second half to keep the game tied but was called for a technical foul at the end of that run for complaining to referees.

-Note: (Updated: MOVES Big 12 reference to Para 1 ADDS first name of Felix in Para 4 ADDS first name of Shine in Para 4 DELETES first name of Felix in Para 5 DELETES first name of Shine in Para 5)